wikitree/wikitree-dynamic-tree/lib/biocheck-api/README.md

 Validate contents of bio

-Returns **[Boolean][6]** true if sources found.
-Returns false for empty bio, a profile with no dates, or a profile that has an Unsourced Research Notes Box or is in an Unsourced category.
+Returns **[Boolean][6]** true if profile looks good, else false.
+Returns false a profile that appears unsourced (is ?), a profile with an empty bio, a profile with no dates, or a profile that has an Unsourced Research Notes Box or is in an Unsourced category.

 ### validateSourcesStr